Saving Electricity home

 July 1, 2011

-The overlwhelming message of this site is that we can easily use lots less energy.
+The overwhelming message of this site is that we can easily use lots less energy.
 And now Japan is proving it.
 They're faced with less energy following the Fukushima nuclear disaster (and public opposition to more nuclear), so they're taking the easy and obvious solution: using less energy.
 Pie-in-the-sky hopes for useless alternatives are nice, but they don't get the job done.
 By contrast, simply using less works, works today, and works well.

 Among the changes in Japan are: